tlswg/tls13-spec/draft-ietf-tls-tls13.md

 known, trusted CA), the server MAY at its discretion either continue the handshake (considering the client unauthenticated) or abort the handshake.

-Any endpoint receiving any certificate signed using any signature algorithm using an MD5 hash MUST abort the handshake with a "bad_certificate" alert.
-SHA-1 is deprecated and it is RECOMMENDED that any endpoint receiving any certificate signed using any signature algorithm using a SHA-1 hash abort the handshake with a "bad_certificate" alert.
+Any endpoint receiving any certificate which it would need to validate using any signature algorithm using an MD5 hash MUST abort the handshake with a "bad_certificate" alert.
+SHA-1 is deprecated and it is RECOMMENDED that any endpoint receiving any certificate which it would need to validate using any signature algorithm using a SHA-1 hash abort the handshake with a "bad_certificate" alert.
+For clarity, this means that endpoints MAY accept these algorithms for certificates that are self-signed or are trust anchors.

 All endpoints are RECOMMENDED to transition to SHA-256 or better as soon as possible to maintain interoperability with implementations currently in the process of phasing out SHA-1 support.